-IsoEnergy Begins Winter Drilling Program at the Hurricane Uranium Zone
+IsoEnergy Begins Hurricane Zone Uranium Drilling Program at the Larocque East PropertyJanuary 15, 2019

-Vancouver, BC, January 23, 2020 – IsoEnergy Ltd. (“IsoEnergy” or the “Company”) (TSXV: ISO; OTCQX: ISENF) is pleased to report that an aggressive winter drilling program has commenced at the Hurricane zone.
-The Hurricane zone is a new discovery of high-grade uranium mineralization on the Company’s 100% owned Larocque East property (the “Property”) in the Eastern Athabasca Basin of Saskatchewan (Figures 1 & 2).
+Vancouver, BC, January 15, 2018 – IsoEnergy Ltd. (“IsoEnergy” or the “Company”) (TSXV: ISO; OTCQX: ISENF) is pleased to announce that it has commenced a program of follow-up core drilling targeting extensions of the newly discovered Hurricane zone uranium mineralization at its 100% owned Larocque East property (the “Property”) in the Eastern Athabasca Basin of Saskatchewan.

-The 100% owned Larocque East property consists of 20 mineral claims totaling 8,371 ha and is not encumbered by any royalties or other interests.
-Larocque East is immediately adjacent to the north end of IsoEnergy’s Geiger property and is 35 km northwest of Orano Canada’s McClean Lake uranium mine and mill.
+Larocque East consists of 6 mineral claims totaling 3,200 hectares and was recently purchased in May, 2018.
+The Property is owned 100% by IsoEnergy and is not encumbered by any royalties or other interests.
+Larocque East is immediately adjacent to the north end of IsoEnergy’s recently expanded Geiger property and is 35 kilometres northwest of Orano Canada’s McClean Lake uranium mine and mill.

 Figure 1 – Larocque East Property Map